-This is a fascinating two week trek through the remote Baliem Valley on hunting trails in Papua's central highlands, staying in local Dani villages and culminating in a visit to the annual Tribal Festival, when all the various highland tribes come together for a mock war and big party in Wamena – it's a photographers dream and a remarkable experience.
+A fascinating week long trek through the remote Baliem Valley in Papua's central highlands, staying in local Dani villages and culminating in a three day visit to the annual Tribal Festival, when all the various highland tribes come together for a mock war and celebration in Wamena – it's a photographers dream and a remarkable experience.

-Th highlight is the visit to see the Baliem Valley Festival, also known as the pasola festival, when all the diverse tribes from the highlands of Wamena and the Baliem Valley such as the Dani, Lani, and the Yali congregate to celebrate their annual festival.
-This year the festival will be in August, high in the Jayawijaya mountains on the Indonesian side of the island of New Guinea.
-The festival includes mock tribal warfare held to maintain the agility and preparedness of the tribes to defend their villages.
+The highlight is the visit to see the Baliem Valley Festival, also known as the pasola festival, when all the diverse tribes from the highlands of Wamena and the Baliem Valley such as the Dani, Lani, and the Yali congregate to celebrate their annual festival.
+These festivals are held in August, high in the Jayawijaya mountains on the Indonesian side of the island of New Guinea, and includes mock tribal warfare held to maintain the agility and preparedness of the tribes to defend their villages.

 These battles are accompanied by Papuan traditional music of Pikon, a musical instrument made out of wood bark which is difficult to play and produces a soothing and melodic sound.
 Additionally the festival aims to preserve the values and culture of the traditional tribes with art and culture, including traditional dances, pig racing, Puradan Rattan Spear Throwing and Sikoko Spear games.

 |Arrive in Jayapura, the capital and largest city of the Indonesian province of Papua.
 It is situated on the northern coast of New Guinea island The accommodation is in the Hotel Sentani which is a good quality 3 star hotel near the airport.
 Jayapura is accessible from most far eastern and Australian hubs.